What is an SBA CDC 504 Loan?

 The loans themselves work like property loans, and a down payment is generally required.
 Unlike longer mortgages, however, which can be repaid in 30 years, the SBA loan terms for the 504 program are between 10 and 20 years.
 You can imagine that makes for some pretty large payments!

 Can a borrower use the 504 proceeds as a disaster loan?
-Any qualified real estate purchases may be a good fit for the 504 program, but don’t discount loans given to those in qualified disaster areas.
+A qualified purchase of real estate or fixed assets may be a good fit for the 504 program, but don’t discount loans given to those in qualified disaster areas.
 These loans are often easier to qualify for and have more generous loan terms.

 SBA 504 loan pros and cons